microsoft/wpa/.github/analyst_guide_getting_started.md

 5. `g2g_data`: A Group-to-Group Query

 ## Exploring a person query
-We can explore the sq_data person query using the `analysis_scope()` function.
-This function create a basic bar plot, with the count of the distinct individuals for different group (groups defined by an HR attribute in your query).
+We can explore the `sq_data` person query using the `analysis_scope()` function.
+This function creates a basic bar plot, with the count of the distinct individuals for different group (groups defined by an HR attribute in your query).

 For example, if we want to know the number of individuals in `sq_data` per organization, we can use: